Missing large

 Recent Comments

-1. over 9 years ago on Endtown
+1. almost 10 years ago on Endtown

 Interesting thoughts.
 It is easy to forget that while we have spent more than a year reading this particular story (or, in my case as a recent devotee, several months), the characters themselves have only had weeks at most do deal with new developments.
 I agree, that makes Jim all the more sympathetic.
 I’m still hoping he makes it out (maybe killing Sarah in the process), though at this point those hopes are seeming more and more remote.

-2. over 9 years ago on Endtown
+2. almost 10 years ago on Endtown

 Also, I have a feeling that Jim’s death may be greatly exaggerated.
 There’s no real way that Piotr would know for sure that he is dead, he’s just assuming the gas will have gotten him.
 Normally, that probably would be a fair assumption, but I doubt they’ll be rid of the crazy raccoon that easily.
 You know what they say about assumptions…

-3. over 9 years ago on Endtown
+3. almost 10 years ago on Endtown

 Wow.
 I mean, there’s cold, and then there’s that.
 Looks like Sarah’s showing some real signs of sociopathic or even psychopathic tendencies.
 All of the manipulation coupled with absolutely no show of emotion…looks like her mutation is just showing her to be what she always was—cold blooded.
 I wonder if that is an actual aspect of the mutation process.